orlevii/realm/README.md

 Given its popularity and seamless virtual environment features, Poetry serves as an ideal tool for Realm to leverage in managing multiple projects within the same repository.

 ## Installation
-To install `realm`, it's recommened to install in an islolated environment using `pipx`
+To install `realm`, it's recommended to install in an isolated environment using `pipx`

 ```bash
 pipx install realm